JoyOfCodingPDX/GettingStarted/README.md

 The you can generate and publish your website using the below commands.
-Note that before you can do this, you must replace instances of `YourGitHubUser` with your GitHub user name in the top-level (parent) `pom.xml` file.
+Note that before you can do this, you must replace instances of `YourGitHubUser` with your GitHub username in the top-level (parent) `pom.xml` file.
 (Note that it is essential that your GitHub id be **lowercase letters** in the `distributionManagement/url` section of the `pom.xml` file.)